BlaqueDevs/se-assignment-day-5-technical-writing-and-review-MURACHIAJIMMY/README.md

 Improved Retention:
 People tend to remember examples more easily than abstract definitions.
 This enhances learning and information retention.
 3. Clarifying Abstraction:
-Many complex concepts are by nature abstract.
+Many complex concepts are, by nature, abstract.
 Examples can give a concrete anchor to those abstract ideas.
 Why Visuals Help:

 4. Enhanced Comprehension: